 Digital documents also make it simple to find what you need quickly or annotate when necessary.
 You can annotate and locate the paperwork you need by searching or clicking on the correct folder.

 Use a scanner

 One of the easiest ways to digitize documents is by using a scanner.
-Epson’s EcoTank line offers scanners, printers and copiers — all rolled into one device.
+Our sponsor, Epson’s EcoTank line, offers scanners, printers, and copiers rolled into one device.
 These compact machines have wireless and ethernet connectivity, color touchscreens, voice-activated controls and tons of other features depending on the model.

 Use an app